DmytroK-goit/DmytroK-goit/README.md

 ### :man_technologist: Summary:

-Congratulations.
-My name is Dmytro.
-I am 37 years old.
-I am a junior FullStack developer.
-My key qualities are responsibility, proactiveness, and a positive attitude.
-I am constantly learning and striving to master new technologies and improve existing ones.
-My technology stack that I use in my work is HTML, CSS, JS, React, Node.js, MongoDB. 🌟
+👋 Hi, I’m Dmytro!

+I’m a 38-year-old Junior Full Stack Developer with a strong passion for building clean, efficient, and user-friendly web applications.

+🚀 About Me

+I am responsible, proactive, and always maintain a positive attitude toward my work and team.
+I constantly strive to grow as a developer — learning new tools, improving my skills, and staying up to date with modern technologies.

+🛠️ Tech Stack

+Technologies I actively use in my work:

+Frontend: HTML, CSS, JavaScript, React

+Backend: Node.js

+Database: MongoDB

+🌟 What Drives Me

+I love turning ideas into working solutions and learning something new every day.
+My goal is to become a strong full-stack developer who delivers high-quality products and brings value to projects and teams.